msrinag/Price_Master/README.md

 3. Run the main script `1_search_cars.py` using Streamlit: `streamlit run 1_search_cars.py`.

 Thank you for considering our platform.
 We're excited to embark on this journey with you as we reshape the future of car resale.

-For any inquiries or assistance, please contact [team@example.com].